 Just getting ready to perform the experiment took years.
 First the Professor heated a sample of pitch and poured it into a sealed funnel.
 Then, he waited.
 For three years Parnell let the pitch settle in the funnel, until in 1930, when he felt the pitch was settled enough, he cut the bottom of the funnel, freeing the pitch to begin its mind-bogglingly slow downward escape.

 Parnell died in 1948, but the pitch experiment kept on going without him.
 As of 2009, the pitch has dripped only eight times.
-79 years after the experiment was begun, the ninth drop is only now forming.
+Seventy-nine years after the experiment started, the ninth drop is only now forming.
 Pitch has now been calculated to be roughly 230 billion times more viscous than water.

 Listed as the longest running lab experiment by Guinness World Records, the pitch experiment not only outlived its creator, but will likely outlive us all.
 It has been estimated that there is enough pitch to keep it dripping, ever so slowly, for another hundred years.